microsoft/WindowsAppSDK/README.md

 ### Version Support

 Project Reunion aims to work on supported versions of Windows.
+Right now we support down to build 17763 (version 1809/October 2018 Update) of Windows 10.
 We'll use techniques like '_polyfills_' and custom implementations to do the heavy lifting for you and make sure your app works across Windows versions and devices.